Steve998/Recipe/ActionPlan.md

 - User should be able to create new recipe
 - User should be able to edit personal recipe
 - User or Visitor should be able to comment on recipe
-- User should recive email
+- User should receive email
 - Users should be able to edit their profile
 - Users should be able to upload an avatar
 - Users should be able to browse recipes (paginated using kaminari)